 Scammers become particularly active like any other event, whether it’s Black Friday, summer vacation season or Christmas.
 The following are the most common fraudulent schemes.
 Knowing which ones you can prevent unpleasant consequences.

-• Tax-free scams.
+- Tax-free scams.
 Scammers offer false promises of debt reduction or forgiveness, or fake scholarships/grants, demanding upfront payments or personal info.
 Common scams include student loan forgiveness and scholarship/grant scams.
 Be cautious and do not give out personal information or pay upfront fees.
-Check with the Federal Trade Commission or your state’s attorney general’s office to verify legitimacy.
+You can verify legitimacy through the request to the Federal Trade Commission or your state’s attorney general’s office.